 Thinking of a Wind Turbine and looking into possibilities of an installation outside your home ? your research may lead to more questions than answers, but if you are determined to save money, use less energy and reduce your carbon footprint as well as becoming a little more energy independent, keep pushing forward with this green home energy project.

 Are you now asking: would a small Wind Turbine provide energy which you could really turn into power for your home... and if so, how much power could you make and how much energy costs could you save.

-Not many people dive straight into the world of home energy saving tips with the idea of capturing the natural energy force of air currents that swirls around us, usually the first thought is to harness the solar power of the sun, that is unless your location actually means very little sun and plenty of constant clear streams of wind.
+Installing Wind Turbines is a dive straight into the world of home energy saving tips with the idea of capturing the natural energy force of air currents that swirls around us, usually the first thought is to harness the solar power of the sun, that is unless your location actually means very little sun and plenty of constant clear streams of wind for a wind turbine.

 Wind Turbine Obstacles